This post contains affiliate links. We may receive compensation, at no extra cost to you, when you click on or make a purchase using these links.

 The Yarra River runs through Melbourne, just south of the CBD, and Southbank is a good area for nightlife with great views over the city.

-2 Days in Melbourne: Search for the Best Street Art
+Search for Melbourne Street Art

 Melbourne is famous for its street art, which is becoming very popular around Australia, including in Perth.
 As it turns out, street art is so prevalent in Melbourne that it will be hard to avoid it.